-- ➤ ALWAYS check your syllabus before asking questions - ➤ Working on/completing ANY clinical coursework, including reports, documentation, narratives, etc., is strictly prohibited while attending any portion of the EMSP didactic courses.
+- ALWAYS check your syllabus before asking questions - Working on/completing ANY clinical coursework, including reports, documentation, narratives, etc., is strictly prohibited while attending any portion of the EMSP didactic courses.
 Penalty for noncompliance of this mandate is rejection of submitted coursework and 10 DAVs.
-Second occurrence results in dismissal from the clinical program. - > Seek out, (email) your CLINICAL INSTRUCTOR for questions, concerns, information, and issues regarding clinical.
+Second occurrence results in dismissal from the clinical program. - Seek out, (email) your CLINICAL INSTRUCTOR for questions, concerns, information, and issues regarding clinical.
 DO NOT rely on classroom Instructors, skills Instructors, Adjunct Instructors, or other students for answers to questions and informational needs you may have about issues related to the clinical course.
-Follow this solid advice in order to be successful. - > Check YOUR email daily or more frequently for important information from your Clinical Leadership Team. - Email is the preferred way for students to document clinical issues or concerns. - Call Clinical Instructor's cell phone only for absolute emergencies.
-Consult Clinical Supervisor or EMS Preceptor FIRST! - Any Clinical shift requests are due by the 10th of the month, if applicable-PLAN AHEAD! - Answers to clinical questions are only dependable when answered by the Clinical Instructor, Clinical Director, or Program Director!
-Other students are not a recommended resource as clearly stated above. - Log in to when to work often and on all days before your clinicals - ➤ If you are going to need additional rotations to satisfy program requirements, you need to let your Clinical Instructor know first and well in advance, who will consult the Clinical Coodinator/Director, Professor Chappell, to request additional clinical hours for you.
+Follow this solid advice in order to be successful. - Check YOUR email daily or more frequently for important information from your Clinical Leadership Team. - Email is the preferred way for students to document clinical issues or concerns. - Call Clinical Director's cell phone only for absolute emergencies.
+Consult Clinical Supervisor or EMS Preceptor FIRST! - Clinical requests are due by the 10th of the month, if applicable-PLAN AHEAD! - Answers to clinical questions are only dependable when answered by the Clinical Instructor, Clinical Director, or Program Director!
+Other students are not a recommended resource as clearly stated above. - Log in to when to work often and on all days before your clinicals - If you are going to need additional rotations to satisfy program requirements, you need to let the Clinical Director, Professor Chappell, know well in advance in order to request additional clinical hours for you.
 However, do not "panic" if you are only mid-point of three-quarters of the way through and need to fulfill demographic or skill requirements.
 Patient contacts, especially on the ambulance are random and undeterminable in advance.
 So, keep an ongoing "bucket list" and stay abreast what you need to fulfill all requirements.
 The clinical staff does NOT stay aware of your status on a daily basis, so you need to be fully accountable, responsible, and aware of your own situational status.